List of extinct animals of the British Isles: Reintroduction and re-establishment

 The northern clade of the pool frog was reintroduced from Swedish stock in 2005, to a single site in Norfolk, England, following detailed research to prove that it had been native before its extinction around 1993.

 Smaller species, mainly reptiles, such as the green lizard and Aesculapian snake, have formed colonies probably due to a result of release from captivity.
 There have also been calls for the return of the European tree frog to the wild.

 Established in 2020, Celtic Reptile & Amphibian, aims to reintroduce the lost species of reptile and amphibian that once inhabited Britain, back to rewilding projects.
 These include the moor frog, European tree frog, agile frog and European pond turtle.
 They have already had significant success breeding the moor frog in captivity.
 The organisation also wants to see European pond turtles re-established within wetland restoration projects.

 The large blue butterfly has been successfully re-established from Swedish stock at several sites, but very few of these are open-access.
 There are also several successful cases of the establishment of new populations of heath fritillary.

 There have been calls for the reintroduction of the Eurasian lynx, brown bear and grey wolf to the UK, because no large predators are living in viable populations in Great Britain.
 It is theorized that a large predators presence could create a trophic cascade, thus improving the ecosystem.

-There are plans to reintroduce European bison into England in spring 2022.
-The initial reintroduction would consist of one male and three females being released into a 150-hectare area with no accessible footpaths.
+Three female bison were introduced to the West Blean and Thornden Woods in Kent, England on 18 July 2022.
+A calf, also female, was unexpectedly born in September 2022 and in December 2022 a bull was introduced.
+These five bison are first "complete" wild herd in the UK in thousands of years.
+As of October 2024, the herd consists of three females, a bull and four calves.